Shawn Mendes postpones tour dates citing mental health

-(WGN-TV) Shawn Mendes announced he is postponing his tour to focus on his mental health.
+(WGN-TV) Shawn Mendes announced that he is postponing his tour to focus on his mental health.

 The 23-year-old singer posted a message on his Instagram profile on Friday and said he is postponing the next three weeks of shows “until further notice.”